 Try to view your business as a potential customer and evaluate every aspect.
 Is your tone of voice consistent throughout your website and social media?
 Is your logo still unique and relevant?
 Sometimes a style of logo can suddenly become really popular and you might find that your logo which was once eye catching no longer stands out.

 Cast an extra critical eye over the images you are using, people often form a lasting first impression based on images alone and you don’t want that first impression to be the wrong one.
 If your business has evolved do your images still give the correct brand message?
 Are you using any images of discontinued product lines?
 If you are a creative business have your images kept up with changes in your style?

 And finally, take a look around and see what styles of images other businesses are using, trends change and you don’t want to be left behind using photos that make your business look outdated.
 Business portraits are a perfect example, they no longer need to be a very formal headshot on a white background (unless of course that’s in keeping with your brand).
 They can be fun and quirky, relaxed and friendly or they could even be documentary in style.
 Customers increasingly want to feel like they know the person behind the brand so pay careful attention to this area of your photography.

-If you are confused about what style of business portraits are appropriate for your business this blog post may help.
 If you’d like to have a chat about your photography please head over to the Contact Page and get in touch.